Scags/TF2-Jailbreak-Redux/README.md

 A current WIP

 Born out of my dislike with the unorganized and jumbled mess the original TF2Jail plugin was, I went out and did a partial rewrite of it, combining features of different plugins to create a more unique and pristine version that combatted the bugs and issues from the original.
-The entirety of the plugin is built with developers in mind, which is why much of it (including Last Requests) are hard coded within it rather than having a config file with limited control over gameplay.
+The entirety of the plugin is built with developers in mind, which is why much of it (especially Last Requests) are hard coded within it rather than having a config file with limited control over gameplay.
 With the building from several other plugins, props to:

   Nergal/Assyrian with several aspects (plus the LR module) taken from [VSH2](https://forums.alliedmods.net/showthread.php?t=286701).